chzvz/usb-auto-sync/README.md

 ---

-## 🚨 Important Note: USB Filesystem

 **Your USB must be formatted to EXT4.**

-- EXT4 is reliable, fast, and preserves file permissions.
-- FAT32 has a 4 GB max file size and no permissions.
-- NTFS works but is slower and less reliable on Linux.
+- NTFS works but is slower and less reliable

 If your USB is not EXT4, you can format it with:
 ```
 sudo mkfs.ext4 /dev/sdX1
 # Replace /dev/sdX1 with your USB device.
 This will erase all data on the drive.
 ```
-# 📦 Installation
+# Installation

-# 1️⃣ Clone the repository
+# 1. Clone the repository

 ```bash
 git clone https://github.com/chzvz/usb-auto-sync.git